Taylor Swift to release surprise eighth album 'Folklore' tonight

-Taylor Swift has announced she will release a new album at midnight tonight (July 24), featuring collaborations with the likes of Bon Iver‘s Justin Vernon, The National‘s Aaron Dessner and Jack Antonoff.
+Taylor Swift has announced she will release a new album tonight (July 24), featuring collaborations with the likes of Bon Iver‘s Justin Vernon, The National‘s Aaron Dessner and Jack Antonoff.

+The record, her first since 2019’s ‘Lover’, will be released tonight (23 July) at midnight EST in the US and 5am in the UK.

 Posting on Instagram, Swift said the new record was an opportunity for her to pour out “all of my whims, dreams, fears.”